-7.9.1 A formal review process must be carried out by the School if requested by the applicant.
+10.7.1 A formal review process must be carried out by the School if requested by the applicant.
 This may happen where the applicant is unsatisfied about any aspect of how their request was handled (including exceeding the 20 day time limit).
 Although there is no set time stated for when the review must be completed, the School Business Manager should aim to complete the appeal and respond to the applicant within 20 working days of receiving the written appeal request.
 If the applicant is still unhappy they may apply to the Information Commissioner to review their case.
 Full details of the review procedure can be found at Appendix 3 attached.

-8 Disposal and Destruction of information
+11 Disposal and Destruction of information

-- 8.1 FOIA only applies to information that a school holds.
-Where information is earmarked for disposal, as it is no longer required, there is nothing preventing schools from carrying out these routine records management responsibilities. - 8.2 It is illegal under the section 77 of FOIA to wilfully destroy or alter any original documents in order to avoid releasing information.
+- 11.1 FOIA only applies to information that a school holds.
+Where information is earmarked for disposal, as it is no longer required, there is nothing preventing schools from carrying out these routine records management responsibilities. - 11.2 It is illegal under the section 77 of FOIA to wilfully destroy or alter any original documents in order to avoid releasing information.
 It is important to note that it is the individual that is responsible rather than the public body and carries a fine of up to £5000.
-Any person found guilty of such an offence will almost certainly face internal disciplinary proceedings and possible dismissal. - 8.3 Please also see section 11 below which relates to the retention schedule for FOIA related documents.
+Any person found guilty of such an offence will almost certainly face internal disciplinary proceedings and possible dismissal. - 11.3 Please also see section 11 below which relates to the retention schedule for FOIA related documents.

-9 Publication Scheme
+12 Publication Scheme

-- 9.1 FOIA requires all schools to adopt the Information Commissioner's Publication Scheme.
-The scheme: - sets out the types of information we must routinely publish; - explains the way we must provide the information; - states what charges can be sought for providing information; and - commits the School to providing and maintaining a guide to the information it provides, how it is provided and any charges where they apply. - 9.2 The publication scheme facilitates the pro-active release of information and the School's encourages as much information as possible to be released in this way and not just to information prescribed within the publication scheme. - 9.3 If new information is published please notify the School Business manager so that the information can be added to the list that records information within the school.
+- 12.1 FOIA requires all schools to adopt the Information Commissioner's Publication Scheme.
+The scheme: - sets out the types of information we must routinely publish; - explains the way we must provide the information; - 12.2 states what charges can be sought for providing information; and - 12.3 commits the School to providing and maintaining a guide to the information it provides, how it is provided and any charges where they apply. - 12.4 The publication scheme facilitates the pro-active release of information and the School's encourages as much information as possible to be released in this way and not just to information prescribed within the publication scheme. - 12.5 If there is an intention to publish new information thenplease notify the School Business manager, so that the information can be added to the list that records information within the school.

-10 Retention Periods for FOIA related documents
+13 Retention Periods for FOIA related documents